Shubamium/Delichan/readme.md

-# Delichan - Graphic Designer Website
+# Delichan -  Website Commission
 This repository contains the files and resources for the website design project for <a href="https://twitter.com/delichan3d" target="_blank">@delichan</a>.<br>
 Thank you for commisioning me ^-^!
 <!--